• Home

 Lesson 10

 We enter the nuclear age of the mutually assured destruction (MAD) of deterrence.
-In the guerilla wars in Asia, Africa and Latin America the idea of a battlefield almost ceases to exist.
+Why in the guerilla wars in Asia, Africa and Latin America does the idea of a battlefield almost cease to exist?
+Fourth generation war relies on mass media and public perceptions.
+Why?

 Step 2 - Identifying the big points and organising the paragraphs